tuxlee/KeysAPI-Backend/README.md

 # KeysAPI-Backend - Frontend UI SOON TO COME
 My take on keys.lol using Node.js/Express.
 Multiple Coins!
 BTC, LTC, DOGE &amp; NMC

-Welcome to the CoinInfo API!
+Welcome to the KeysAPI-Backend!
 This open-source project provides information about various cryptocurrencies using a simple RESTful API.

 ## Installation